jodoldar/AdventOfCode/README.md

     - Part 1 & 2 -> Used `readline` module for a line-by-line processing.

  - **Day 3**: Done with C++ :heavy_check_mark:
-    - Part 1 & 2 -> Usage of `acumulate` to simulate fold operations.
+    - Part 1 & 2 -> Usage of `accumulate` to simulate fold operations.

  - **Day 4**: :x:
  - **Day 5**: :x: